Alyssa Waugh is an active feminist who is heavily involved in Women’s Rights advocacy. You can read about her specific projects below.

 I AM STRENGTH

 I AM STRENGTH: True Stories of Everyday Superwomen is a non-fiction book of essays, poetry, and art depicting real women, written and illustrated by women, for women.
 From body positivity, to sexual empowerment, to shattering glass ceilings and more, it features diverse and intersectional stories from all over the world and champions women’s physical, mental, and emotional strength.
 Two thirds of the proceeds from I AM STRENGTH will go to Girls Inc., which inspires all girls to be bold, smart, and strong, and No Means No Worldwide, whose goal is to create a rape-free world.
-I AM STRENGTH is set for release in Summer 2018.
+I AM STRENGTH is set for release on August 26, 2018 – Women’s Equality Day.

 Waugh started a project called Positive Reflections at King’s College to empower women through body positivity.
 The project encouraged students to write positive messages to one another on bathroom mirrors around campus, as well as on post-it notes that were arranged into hearts or posted where others would be able to see them.
 The idea behind doing it on bathroom mirrors stemmed from the feeling of stealing away into a bathroom to gather one’s composure and put your game face back on before heading back out to give a presentation or take on the world.
 Seeing a little positive reminder that “You are brilliant, beautiful, and strong,” gives the women who see it a significant confidence boost.
 It is a way for peers on campus to lift each other up rather than tear each other down.
 We’re all in this together.